antrea-io/antrea/docs/design/ovs-pipeline.md

 ## Registers

-We use 2 32-bit OVS registers to carry information throughout the pipeline:
+We use some 32-bit OVS registers to carry information throughout the pipeline:

-* reg0 (NXM_NX_REG0):
+### NXM_NX_REG0

-  - bits [0..3] are used to store the traffic source (from tunnel: 0, from local gateway: 1, from local Pod: 2).
+- bits [0..3] (PktSourceField): this field is used to store the packet source.
   It is set in [ClassifierTable].
+Marks in this field include,
+  - 1 (FromTunnelRegMark): from tunnel port.
+  - 2 (FromGatewayRegMark): from Antrea gateway port.
+  - 3 (FromLocalRegMark): from local Pods.
+  - 4 (FromUplinkRegMark): from uplink port.
+  - 5 (FromBridgeRegMark): from local bridge port.
+- bits [4..7] (PktDestinationField), this field is used to store the packet destination.
+It is set in [l3ForwardingTable] (or [EgressMarkTable] if feature Egress is enabled).
+Marks in this field include,
+  - 1 (ToTunnelRegMark): to tunnel port.
+  - 2 (ToGatewayRegMark): to Antrea gateway port.
+  - 3 (ToLocalRegMark): to local Pods.
+  - 4 (ToUplinkRegMark): to uplink port.
+  - 5 (ToBridgeRegMark): to bridge local port.
-  - bit 16 is used to indicate whether the destination MAC address of a packet is "known", i.e. corresponds to an entry in [L2ForwardingCalcTable], which is essentially a "dmac" table.
+- bit 8, 0b1 (OFPortFoundRegMark): this mark is used to indicate whether the destination MAC address of a packet is "known", i.e. corresponds to an entry in [L2ForwardingCalcTable], which is essentially a "dmac" table.
+- bit 9: this field is indicate whether the packet's source / destination MAC address needs to be rewritten.
+  - 0 (NotRewriteMACRegMark): MAC address needs to be rewritten.
+  - 1 (RewriteMACRegMark): MAC address doesn't need to be rewritten.
+- bit 10, 0b1 (CnpDenyRegMark), mark to indicate the packet is denied(Drop/Reject).
+- bit [11..12] (APDispositionField): this field is used to indicate disposition of Antrea Policy.
+It could have more bits to support more disposition that Antrea Policy support in the future.
+Marks in this field include,
+  - 0b00 (DispositionAllowRegMark): allow.
+  - 0b01 (DispositionDropRegMark): drop.
+  - 0b11 (DispositionPassRegMark): pass.
-  - bit 18 is used to indicate whether the packet should be output to the port on which it was received.
-It is consumed in [L2ForwardingOutTable] to output the packet with action `IN_PORT`.
+- bit [13..17] (CustomReasonField): this field is used to indicate the reasons of sending packet to the controller.
+Marks in this field include,
-  - bit 19 is used to indicate whether the destination and source MACs of the packet should be rewritten in [l3ForwardingTable].
-The bit is set for packets received from the tunnel port in [ClassifierTable].
-The destination MAC of such packets is the Global Virtual MAC and should be rewritten to the destination port's MAC before output to the port.
-When such a packet is destined to a Pod, its source MAC should be rewritten to the local gateway port's MAC too.
+  - 0b00001 (CustomReasonLoggingRegMark): logging.
+  - 0b00010 (CustomReasonRejectRegMark): reject.
+  - 0b00100 (CustomReasonDenyRegMark): deny (used by Flow Exporter).
+  - 0b01000 (CustomReasonDNSRegMark): DNS packet (used by FQDN).
+  - 0b10000 (CustomReasonIGMPRegMark): IGMP packet (used by Multicast).

+### NXM_NX_REG1

-* reg1 (NXM_NX_REG1): it is used to store the egress OF port for the packet.
+- bits [0..31] (TargetOFPortField): this field is used to store the egress OF port for the packet.
 It is set in [DNATTable] for traffic destined to Services and in [L2ForwardingCalcTable] otherwise.
 It is consumed in [L2ForwardingOutTable] to output each packet to the correct port.

+### NXM_NX_REG2

+- bits [0..31] (SwapField): this field is used to help swap values in two different flow fields in the OpenFlow actions.
+This field is only used in func `arpResponderStaticFlow`.

+### NXM_NX_REG3

-* reg3 (NXM_NX_REG3): it is used to store selected Service Endpoint IPv4 address
+- bits [0..31] (EndpointIPField): this field is used to store the selected Service Endpoint IP.
-  in OVS group entry.
-It is consumed in [EndpointDNATTable].
-* reg4 (NXM_NX_REG4):
+- bits [0..31] (CNPDenyConjIDField): this field is used to store the conjunction ID which is for "deny" rule in CNP.
+It shares the same register with EndpointIPField, since the service selection will finish when a packet hitting NetworkPolicy related rules.

+### NXM_NX_REG4

-  * bits [0..16] are used to store selected Service Endpoint port number in OVS group entry.
+- bits [0..15] (EndpointPortField): this field is used to store selected Service Endpoint port number in OVS group entry.
 They are consumed in [EndpointDNATTable].
-  * bits [17..18] are used to store the state of a Service request packet.
+- bits [16..18] (ServiceEPStateField): this field is used to store the state of a packet accessing a Service.
 Marks in this field include,
-    * 0b001: packet needs to do Endpoint selection.
+  - 0b001 (EpToSelectRegMark): packet needs to do service selection.
-    * 0b010: packet has done Endpoint selection.
+  - 0b010 (EpSelectedRegMark): packet has done service selection.
-    * 0b011: packet has done Endpoint selection and the selection result needs to be cached.
+  - 0b011 (EpToLearnRegMark): packet has done service selection and the selection result needs to be cached.
+- bits [0..18] (EpUnionField): this field is used to store the union value of Endpoint port and Endpoint status.
+It is used as a single match when needed.
+- bit 19, 0b1 (ToNodePortAddressRegMark): this mark is used to indicate the Service type is NodePort.
+- bit 20: this field is used to indicate whether the packet is from local Antrea IPAM Pods.
+  - 0b0 (NotAntreaFlexibleIPAMRegMark): not from Antrea IPAM Pods.
+  - 0b1 (AntreaFlexibleIPAMRegMark): from Antrea IPAM Pods.
+- bit 21, 0b1 (ToClusterServiceRegMark): mark to indicate externalTrafficPolicy
+  of the Service is Cluster.

+### NXM_NX_REG5

+- bits [0..31] (TFEgressConjIDField): this field is used to cache the Egress conjunction ID hit by TraceFlow packet.

+### NXM_NX_REG6

+- bits [0..31] (TFIngressConjIDField): this field is used to store the Ingress conjunction ID hit by TraceFlow packet.

+### NXM_NX_REG7

+- bits [0..31] (ServiceGroupIDField): this field is used to store the GroupID corresponding to the Service.

+### NXM_NX_REG8

+- bits [0..11] (VLANIDField): this field is used to store the VLAN ID.
+Valid value is 0~4094. value=0 indicates packet without 802.1q header.
+VLANIDField for all incoming IP/IPv6 traffic with VLAN must be set explicitly at [ClassifierTable] or [SpoofGuardTable].
+- bits [12..15] (CtZoneTypeField): this field is used to store the CtZone type.
+  It must be explicitly at [ClassifierTable] or [SpoofGuardTable] for all incoming IPv4/IPv6 traffic.
+- bits [0..15] (CtZoneField): this field is used to store the CtZone ID, which is a union of VLANIDField and CtZoneTypeField to indicate CtZone for DstNAT.

+## CT Marks

+- bits [0..3] (ConnSourceCTMarkField): field to mark the source of the connection.
+  This field has the same bits and positions as PktSourceField for persisting the value from NXM_NX_REG0 to CTMark when committing the first packet of the connection with CT action.
+CT marks of this field are only used in CtZone / CtZoneV6.
+Marks in this CT mark include,
+  - 2 (FromGatewayCTMark): connection initiated through Antrea gateway port.
+  - 5 (FromBridgeCTMark): connection initiated through bridge local port.
+- bit 4: field to indicate whether DNAT is performed on the connection for Service.
+  Marks in this field are used in CtZone / CtZoneV6 and SNATCtZone / SNATCtZoneV6.
+  Marks in this field include,
+  - 0b1 (ServiceCTMark): mark to indicate DNAT is performed on the connection for Service.
+  - 0b0 (NotServiceCTMark), mark to indicate the connection is non-Service.
+- bit 5, 0b1 (ConnSNATCTMark): mark to indicate SNAT is performed on the connection for Service.
+This mark is only used in CtZone / CtZoneV6.
+- bit 6, 0b1 (HairpinCTMark): mark to indicate the connection is hairpin.
+The CT mark is used in CtZone / CtZoneV6 and SNATCtZone / SNATCtZoneV6.

 ## Network Policy Implementation